MainSilent/PublicKey-DB/README.md

 `"add {key}"` | Add a new public key (x-value 64 char length)

+`"sort"` | Sort added data

 `"find {key}"` | Search if a public key exists (x-value 64 char length)

-All the commands will return `1` in success or an error in failure
+All the commands will return `1` in success or an error in failure.

+To keep the adding operation as fast as possible, The data won't be stored when adding.

+Make sure to use `sort` command before searching for a public key.